abhishekghoshh/golang-helper/README.md

 ## Common go terminologies

-Go is an open-source programming language that makes it easy to build simple, reliable, and efficient software.</br>
+Go is an open-source programming language that makes it easy to build simple, reliable, and efficient software.

-Go was designed at Google in 2007 to improve programming productivity in an era of multicore, networked machines and large codebases.</br>
+Go was designed at Google in 2007 to improve programming productivity in an era of multicore, networked machines and large codebases.

-The language is often referred to as Golang because of its domain name, golang.org, but its proper name is Go.</br>
+The language is often referred to as Golang because of its domain name, golang.org, but its proper name is Go.

-How do we run GO projects in CMD :</br>
+How do we run GO projects in CMD :
 - **go build** : Compiles a bunch of go source code files
 - **go run** : Compiles and executes one or two files
 - **go fmt** : Formats all the code in each file in the current directory